Altrincham F.C.: History

 Altrincham was established by a Sunday school around 1891 as Rigby Memorial Club.
 They soon merged with another local team, Grapplers, to form Broadheath Football Club, and were founder members of the Manchester League in 1893.
 Their first match in the league on 16 September 1893 saw them lose 7–0 to Hulme, and they went on to lose 14 of the remaining league matches as they finished bottom of the table.

 After playing at various grounds in Broadheath, Timperley and Altrincham, the club moved to Pollitt's Field in 1903, at which point they changed their name to Altrincham.
 They won the Cheshire Amateur Cup in their first season under the new name, and went on to win both the Manchester League and the Cheshire Senior Cup the following season.
 They won the Manchester League again in 1906–07, and moved to their current Moss Lane ground in 1910.

 In 1911 the club joined Division Two of the Lancashire Combination.
 They finished as runners-up in their first season in the division, only missing out on the title on goal average and earning promotion to Division One.
 They remained in Division One until World War I. When football resumed in 1919, the club were founder members of the Cheshire County League, where they remained until World War II, the highlights being finishing as runners-up in 1934–35 and 1935–36 and a League Cup win in 1932–33.
-In 1934–35 they reached the first round of the FA Cup for the first time, losing 1–0 at Gainsborough Trinity.
+In 1934–35 they reached the first round of the FA Cup for the first time, losing the subsequent game 1–0 to Gainsborough Trinity.

 After missing out the 1945–46 season, they rejoined the Cheshire County League in 1946, achieving little success until the 1960s, when Altrincham director Noel White hired Freddie Pye as manager.
 A key turning point in the history of the club is often cited as the signing of Jackie Swindells in 1965, who in his first full season (1965–66) scored 82 goals. helping Altrincham to the first of back-to-back Cheshire County League titles, scoring over 120 goals in the league in both seasons.
 After finishing as runners-up in 1967–68, they were founder members of the Northern Premier League in 1968.